Studies show that marketers who set goals with a marketing plan are more likely to report success over those who don’t by a whopping 429%.

 Your marketing plan should serve as a reference guide that you can share with team members and shareholders alike.

-By sharing the document, you’ll be able to receive transparent feedback from those involved with your company.
+By sharing the document, you’ll be able to receive transparent, valuable feedback.

 Don’t be afraid to alter it at any point if your goals or budget change.